 A Student-Focused Educational Plan

-Through the ISS program at Florida State University, students bridge economics, sociology, political science, geography, urban studies and other social science disciplines to develop skills and knowledge for problem identification, problem solving, and policy analysis.
-Working with faculty advisors, ISS students have the flexibility to design their major concentrations.
+Through the ISS program at Florida State University, students bridge economics, sociology, political science, geography, urban studies and other social science disciplines to develop skills and knowledge for problem identification, problem investigation, and policy analysis.
+Working with faculty advisors, ISS students have the flexibility to design their major.
 Students choose courses from a variety of social science disciplines that best suit their interests.
-They can also choose from substantive concentrations based in social issues or categories of social science, such as law and society, urban studies, public service, environmental studies, public policy, and social entrepreneurship (see the link at left for Specializations and Concentrations).
+They can also choose from substantive specializations based in social issues or categories of social science, such as law and society, inequalities, urban studies, public service, environmental studies, public policy, and social innovation (for more information visit: Degree Requirements).

 More Than a Degree